-Catalog View Recommended Course Preparation: CNT 7401 (same as CS 41) with a minimum grade of C
+Catalog View Recommended Course Preparation: CNT 7401 with a minimum grade of C, or CS 41 with a minimum grade of C

 Typical classroom assessment techniques include the following.
 Please address frequency in the text areas once method is selected.